mroberts1/BOOTSTRA.386/manual/index.md

 By now I look around and many people have opened their eyes.
 Thomas actually never closed his and is writing all this down.
 I'm glad I have that notebook.

-Gilda speaks up, "Alright Ms. Jones, if you can hear me, what do we need to build."
+Kat speaks up, "Alright Ms. Jones, if you can hear me, what do we need to build."

 She responds "A machine of focus that vanquishes distraction and facilitates flow.
 Driven like a car yet played like a piano.
 I will always run out of time before I run out of work.
 Attention isn't my focus, focus is my attention.
 Somehow we were always in control and we steered things into embankments.
 I don't know why ..."